 Over the years the organization has become an integral part of the Norfolk Library, with a wide membership of both men and women from Norfolk and the surrounding towns.

-A monthly meeting of the Associates is held at noon on the first Tuesday of each month.
+A monthly meeting of the Associates is usually held at noon on the first Tuesday of the month.
 This is an open meeting, which anyone may attend.

-The current Co-Presidents are David and Louise Davis.
+The current Co-Presidents are Louise Davis and Galene Kessin.

 The Library Associates is a 501 C (3) non-profit organization.

 Apply to be a Norfolk Library Associate here.